 - 1/2 cup red bell pepper, chopped seeds removed

 - 2 tablespoons coconut milk

-- 2 tablespoonS non-GMO cornstarch
+- 2 tablespoonS non-GMO cornstarch, or tapioca starch

 - 1 teaspoon granulated onion powder